bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/Python-Study-Guide-for-a-JavaScript.md

     print(“Spaghetti”[-4]) # => e

--   <span id="7567">Python let’s you use ranges</span>
+-   <span id="7567">Python let's you use ranges</span>

 You can think of this as roughly equivalent to the slice method called on a JavaScript object or string… _(mind you that in JS … strings are wrapped in an object (under the hood)… upon which the string methods are actually called.
-As a immutable privative type_ **\*by textbook definition\*\***, a string literal could not hope to invoke most of it’s methods without violating the state it was bound to on initialization if it were not for this bit of syntactic sugar.)\*
+As a immutable privative type_ **\*by textbook definition\*\***, a string literal could not hope to invoke most of it's methods without violating the state it was bound to on initialization if it were not for this bit of syntactic sugar.)\*

     print(“Spaghetti”[1:4]) # => pag
     print(“Spaghetti”[4:-1]) # => hett